ywamsendai/ywamsendai-wiki/docs/finances.md

 ## Team Member Fee

-As each team member is financially supported in order to live in Japan, most team member's needs are met.
+As each team member is financially supported in order to live in Japan, most team members' needs are met.
 Though this is the case, YWAM Sendai has expenses as a community that are not met as YWAM Sendai does not have regular set income.
 In order to meet these needs, we ask that each team member pay a monthly Team Member Fee.

 Currently, this is set to around **7% of a team member's income**.
 So the actual amount will fluctuate month-to-month depending on one's financial support.